EchoSkorJjj/IS213-Education-Helper/README.md

 5. [Makefile](#makefile)
 6. [Contributors](#contributors)

-We're grateful to Professor Alan Megargel and Professor Swetha Gottipati for their guidance and expertise during the development of EduHelper.
-Their strategic insights and focus on user-centric design have been pivotal in shaping the project. 😊
+We are immensely grateful to Professor Rafael J. Barros for his guidance and support throughout the semester, especially during the periods where we pushed our projects for the Tanzu award.
+His strategic insights were pivotal in allowing us to showcase EduHelper in the best way possible.

 ## Quick Start
 ### Prerequisites